sathishkc/Simple-ReinforcementLearning-QTable/README.md

 # Simple-RL-QTable

 Simple Reinforcement Learning using Q tables.
-Train an agent to move to destination
+Train an agent to move to its destination